 See below for answers to frequently asked questions (FAQs).
 We will update FAQs regularly as the project progresses.

-Three construction precincts will be established along the alignment: the southern, central and northern precinct.
+Three construction precincts will be established along the corridor: the southern, central and northern precinct.
 Each precinct will accommodate tunnelling operations and surface level construction work to build the lowered motorway and associated urban infrastructure.

 The precincts will be purpose built to suit the construction activities taking place in that area.
 Detailed precinct layouts will be made available as planning is finalised.